austinlasseter/predict_device_failure/README.md

 # Predict Device Failure

 Challenge: A large fleet of devices requires maintenance to prevent device failure.
 This repository presents a predictive analysis to help with device maintenance by predicting failure given a series of device attributes, measured daily over the course of 11 months in 2015.
-The final analysis employs a logistic regression model and has a ROC-AUC score of 78%.
+The final analysis employs a neural network model with a F1 Score of .92 and a ROC-AUC score of .81.

 Dataset: 124,164 daily readings from 1163 devices across 9 attributes related to device failure.